Pol22/VideoUpsampler/README.md

 foo@bar:~/VideoUpsampler$ python upsampler.py --file path/to/mp4/file --model path/to/model
 ```
 New video will be saved near original file with `_upsampled` suffix

+Also suffix `_audio` will be added for video with copied audio

 ### YouTube example
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=